“Hippie Jerry” Campsite Challenge

 In memory of Jerold “Hippie Jerry” Lunsford, a beloved member of our Festivarian family and proud representative of Camp Run-A-Muck.

-Congratulations to the 2019 Telluride Bluegrass “Hippie Jerry” Campsite Challenge Winners (there were TWO!): Stupid Imagination + The Red-Headed Bastards and Camp Whiskey Pond!
-For their efforts, the camp will receive a pair of 4-day passes and camping for the 2020 Telluride Bluegrass Festival.
+Congratulations to the 2022 Telluride Bluegrass “Hippie Jerry” Campsite Challenge Winner: CAMP TIKI!
+For their efforts, the camp received a pair of 4-day passes (w/camping) to next year’s Telluride Bluegrass Festival.

 The contest is open to all campers in any of the Planet Bluegrass-managed campgrounds.
 To nominate your own campsite or one of your neighbors: